Crispó told Koora (2/1) that Argentina remain World Cup favourites even without Messi, and he outlined two conditions for ending the 64-year title drought | Goal.com South Africa

-The new World Cup format is a "double-edged sword", and the Tango shirt is altering the players' performance.
+The new World Cup format is a "double-edged sword", and the Tango shirt is altering the players' performances.

-Argentina have the firepower to beat "Ancelotti's Brazil", and I refuse to diminish Scaloni's achievement.
+Argentina can beat "Ancelotti's Brazil", and I refuse to diminish Scaloni's achievement.

 Comparing Messi with Maradona is futile; meanwhile, this is the finest Latin American striker on the planet.

-Enzo is the perfect signing for Real Madrid, and here is my advice to Álvarez.
+Enzo is the perfect signing for Real Madrid, and here's my advice to Álvarez.

-With the 2026 World Cup set to start in the United States, Canada and Mexico, the defending champions are ready to repeat and make history again.
+With the 2026 World Cup set to kick off in the USA, Canada and Mexico, the defending champions are back in the spotlight, aiming to repeat their triumph and add another chapter to their legend.

-In an exclusive interview with Koora, Tango legend Hernán Crespo discusses his nation's prospects, Lionel Messi's legacy, the battle of stars, and the winning mentality that returned Argentina to the summit.
+On the eve of the tournament, former Tango striker Hernán Crespo speaks exclusively to Koora about his nation's prospects, Lionel Messi's legacy, the battle of stars, and the winning mentality that returned Argentina to the summit.

 Crespo, whose name is etched in gold in Argentine football history, speaks not just as an analyst or a coach with continental honours, but as one of the Albiceleste's all-time greats.
 A striker who scored 35 international goals in 64 appearances for Argentina between 1995 and 2007, including four goals in eight World Cup matches, he experienced football's greatest nights as a player for giants such as Milan, Inter, Chelsea and River Plate, before enjoying success as a coach, winning continental titles in South America and Asia.

-In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to breaking the team's historical curse, and credits Lionel Scaloni's achievement in Qatar.
+In the first part of his interview with Koora, Crespo discusses Argentina's chances of retaining the World Cup even if Messi retires, outlines the two conditions he believes are essential to breaking the team's historical curse, and credits Lionel Scaloni for his success in Qatar.

 The conversation also covers the best current Latin American striker, the prospects for Julián Álvarez and Enzo Fernández, and the eternal debate between Lionel Messi and Diego Maradona.

-With Argentina drawn in a challenging group alongside Algeria, Jordan and Austria, Crespo shares his insights and predictions for the tournament—and explains what he sees in this generation that could help them make history again.Now, on to the first part of the interview:
+With Argentina drawn in a challenging group alongside Algeria, Jordan and Austria, Crespo explains why he believes the Albiceleste can defend their crown even without Messi, and what qualities the current squad must show to make history again.Now, on to the first part of the interview: